jpgdev/JPEngine/JPEngine/Analysis/Ideas.md

 ### Console & Lua interpretter

+- Split up the ScriptConsole.cs
+	- ConsoleRenderer
+	- ConsoleInputProcessor
+	- and keep ScriptConsole as a main.

+- Enable an easier way to setup the options (ConsoleOptions object?)

+- Add a way to load the SpriteFont in the Engine, not from the game.Content

 - [LUA in C# -> NLua](https://github.com/NLua/NLua)
 - [How to: Lua + XNA](http://xnacoding.blogspot.ca/2010/07/how-to-lua-xna.html)
 - [Console in XNA](http://gamedev.stackexchange.com/questions/45107/input-output-console-window-in-xna)